Rafael van der Vaart: Coaching career

 On 10 August 2021, Van der Vaart was hired in his first coaching role as an assistant coach to Peter Hyballa at his former club Esbjerg.
 Van der Vaart had lived in Esbjerg for the past five years due to his relationship with handball player Estavana Polman, who was playing for Team Esbjerg.
 On 27 January 2023 the club confirmed, that Van der Vaart's contract had been terminated by mutual agreement.

 Darts career

 In April 2019, Van der Vaart began a professional darts career, joining the British Darts Organisation.
 On 4 May, Van der Vaart made his debut at the Denmark Open, winning his first round match 4–2 against Thomas Anderson before being knocked out in the second round 4–0 by Mogens Christensen.

+Media controversies

+Appearance on Studio Voetbal

+In May 2026, Van der Vaart drew attention for his appearance as a guest on the final national television broadcast of Studio Voetbal, after viewers speculated on social media that he had been under the influence of alcohol.
+On the radio programme De Coen & Sander Show, he confirmed that he had drunk “two or three glasses of wine” before the broadcast and said they had affected him “more heavily than normal”.

+Remark about Japanese footballers

+In June 2026, Van der Vaart came under criticism for a remark made while working as a pundit for NOS TV during the Netherlands’ 2–2 draw with Japan.
+While analysing Japan's late equaliser, in which Micky van de Ven had lost track of his Japanese opponent, he said of the Japanese players: “They all look alike, of course, maybe he thought that.”
+Van der Vaart later apologised, stating that it had never been his intention to offend, hurt or discriminate against anyone.